 A set of simple coin collecting albums is a wonderful educational gift.
 (The National Park Quarters series is a great place to start.)
 History, geography, economics, and art all combine into one comprehensive learning opportunity.

 A beginner’s stamp album, or a blank stamp stock-book that will let you create your own album, combined with a couple of big packets of unsorted worldwide stamps or unsorted American stamps, can provide hours or maybe even years of educational entertainment in geography, history, art, and much more.

 Bird feeders should have a place in every homeschool.
 Several types are available: tube and hopper feeders that are favored by chickadees, finches, and sparrows; platform feeders that are favored by ground-loving birds such as cardinals; suet feeders that are favored by woodpeckers and nuthatches; and window feeders that are great for close-up views.
 Find one or two that fit your home setting and you will be rewarded with hours of educational entertainment.

 Binoculars can be used for nature study, astronomy, sports, plane spotting, and much more.
 (But be sure Lesson #1 is “Don’t use them to watch the neighbors.”)
 Successful binocular use requires a degree of eye-hand coordination that small children may not yet have, so consider your first pair to be mom and dad’s binoculars which the little ones can try out from time to time.
-Beginners will do better with a lower magnification (7 rather than 10).
+Beginners will do better with a lower magnification (7x or 8x rather than 10x).
 Choose an established brand and avoid cheap imports; with optical equipment you generally do get what you pay for.
 A good pair of binoculars will last for many years.